konapun/orbital-frame/packages/orbital-frame-core/README.md

     * **required** whether or not the option is required
     * **default** a default value for the option if the option isn't explicitly set
     * **valid** `Object<String, Any>, Array<Any> -> Boolean` validator for the option value
-  * **execute** `Array<Any>, Object<String, Any> -> Any` a function which takes an array of arguments and a map of option keys to values from the command line and returns a value
+  * **execute** `Array<Any> arguments, Object<String, Any> options, Object<String, Any> metadata -> Any` a function which takes an array of arguments, a map of option keys to values from the command line, and execution metadata and returns a value
   * **format** `Any -> String` a function which takes as input the output from `execute` and returns a formatted string for display

-Commands are assigned a unique ID on execute which can be accessed within execute as `this.pid`.
-For this reason it's encouraged that you don't use arrow functions to define execute as `this` won't have the required context needed to retrieve the command's PID (a practical usage of PID is shown in the example for "Interactive Commands").
+Commands are assigned a unique ID on execute which can be accessed within execute as `this.pid` or in the execute function's third argument which is its `metadata`.
+In order to get the pid from `this` context you **MUST** use function notation instead of arrow notation.
+Either style of function can retrieve the PID from execute's third argument.
+A practical usage of PID is shown in the example for "Interactive Commands".

 ### Example Command
 ```js